johnkerl/miller/docs/src/manpage.md

        --iusv or --iusvlite     Use USV format for input data.
        --ixtab                  Use XTAB format for input data.
        --json or -j             Use JSON format for input and output data.
+       --jsonl                  Use JSON Lines format for input and output data.
        --nidx                   Use NIDX format for input and output data.
        --oasv or --oasvlite     Use ASV format for output data.
        --ocsv                   Use CSV format for output data.
        --ocsvlite               Use CSV-lite format for output data.
        --odkvp                  Use DKVP format for output data.
        --ojson                  Use JSON format for output data.
+       --ojsonl                 Use JSON Lines format for output data.
        --omd                    Use markdown-tabular format for output data.
        --onidx                  Use NIDX format for output data.
        --opprint                Use PPRINT format for output data.